By Chris Keenan |

-The need to be green has permeated all aspects of life, whether you live in a Glen Cove rentals property or not.
-Colleges and campuses are no exception.
+The need to be green has permeated all aspects of life, and colleges and campuses are no exception.
 In fact, many higher education facilities have taken it upon themselves to make their campuses and operations as green as possible.
 This helps to create a new generation that lives a much greener existence than those that came before them.
 The following five colleges in America take being green to higher levels because they have a very defined way of running operations while still being kind to the environment at the same time.

 College of the Atlantic